jhsu802701/generic_gem/README.md

 Welcome to GenericGem!
 The purpose of this gem is to streamline the process of creating a gem with Bundler.

 ## What's the point?
 I HATE having to jump through hoops just to take care of the generic details that are necessary for all or most Ruby gems.
 Every time I have created a Ruby gem, there were numerous details that I had to remember to do.
-The generic aspects of a gem are fully automated so that you have more time available to work on the capabilities that make your Ruby gem unique.
+The generic aspects of a gem are fully automated to minimize the drudgery so that you have more time available to work on the capabilities that make your Ruby gem unique.

 ## Prerequisites for Understanding GenericGem
 You should be familiar with the process of building a Ruby gem.
 Some good resources are: